 The Nuclear Regulatory Commission Scholarship was established in 2014 by a grant from the United States Nuclear Regulatory Commission (NRC).
 The NRC has once again awarded scholarship funding to Thomas Edison State University to provide support to qualified School of Applied Science and Technology students enrolled in one of the following nuclear-related bachelor of science degree programs:

 Nuclear Energy Engineering Technology (ABET-accredited); Nuclear Engineering Technology with a concentration in Radiation Protection; Nuclear Engineering Technology; Energy Systems Technology; Electronics Systems Engineering Technology (ABET-accredited); Electronics Engineering Technology; Radiation Protection; Radiation Protection/Health Physics; Cybersecurity and Information Technology.
 The scholarship funding will also support students enrolled in the School's master of science degree programs in Nuclear Energy Technology Management, Information Technology and Technical Studies.

-The amount of scholarship funding available to students for the current award period is $197,900.
-During the 2017-2019 scholarship award cycle, the University will award scholarship amounts averaging $2,500 (each) to qualified students based on need and academic performance.
+During the 2018-2019 scholarship award cycle, the University will award scholarship amounts averaging $2,500 (each) to qualified students based on need and academic performance.
 The maximum scholarship award is $10,000.
 Once available funds are awarded, the scholarship will no longer be available.